 3) In page 11, author claimed that "Thu current work indicates that at lower temperature, there is less driving force for grain growth due to the lower grain boundary energy".
 Indeed, it is well known that the slow grain growth at low temperature can be also ascribed to slow diffusion of grain boundary.
 Hence, it is not persuasive to demonstrate that the slow grain growth is due to low GB energy.

 We agree with the reasoning of slow grain growth by slow diffusion of grain boundary.
-But grain boundary migration is also a function of driving force, and curvature driving force is one of them which is proportional to the GB energy.
-So, at lower temperature due to low GB energy, there will be less driving force for grain growth.
+But grain boundary migration is also a function of the driving force, and curvature driving force is proportional to the GB energy.
+So, at lower temperatures, due to the low GB energy, there will be less driving force for grain growth.
 A revision reflecting that slow GB diffusion also contributes to slower grain growth has been included.

 4) In page 11, author mentioned stable fine-grained microstructure may hinder dislocation movement and lead to lower ductility.
 I suggest author to perform tensile study for some representative GBs (e.g., low GB energy vs. high GB energy) and analyze how these GBs response with external loadings at different temperatures.
 Otherwise, it is hard to understand the GB with low energy can lower ductility at lower temperature.

-Thank you for your thoughtful insight.
+Thank you for your insight.
 As per existing literature, there must be some correlation between GB energy and elastic modulus of the bi-crystal system.
-The reason behind the current statement is, as low GB energy of STGB leads to a finer microstructure and a finer microstructure has a lots of GBs (acts as stress concentrators) which leads to lower ductility.
+The reason behind the current statement is, the low GB energy of STGB can potentially lead to a finer microstructure, with GBs acting as stress concentrators and dislocation motion inhibitors, which leads to lower ductility.
 This is effectively an extrapolation towards a nano-grained structure material, which can exhibit brittleness.
-Our goal is not to determine the elastic property of different bi-crystal system along with their temperature dependence.
-In order to thoroughly perform tensile testing in a bicrystal system in alpha U, a significant amount of additional work would need to be performed.
-This includes tensile testing on single crystal alpha U via MD methods.
-No such studies have been performed, however, they are the subject of future work.
+Our goal here is not to determine the elastic properties of different bi-crystal or polycrystalline systems along with their temperature dependence.
+In order to thoroughly perform tensile testing in a bi-crystal system in alpha U, a significant amount of additional work would need to be performed.
+This includes tensile testing on single crystal alpha U via MD methods, of which no such studies have been performed.
+However, such efforts are the subject of future work.
 The authors would prefer to perform a thorough study on computationally determined stress-strain curves in alpha U, rather than a cursory study.

 5) The legends labelled in some figures are too similar, e.g., Figure 5, which is hard to discern difference between them.
 I suggest using different line styles, colors, and maker styles to optimize all figures.